AS ONE OF THE MOST OVERUSED JOINTS IN THE BODY, THE ELBOW IS HIGHLY SUSCEPTIBLE TO INJURY.

 A common overuse injury, tendinitis occurs when the tendons around your elbow sustain tiny tears or become inflamed and irritated.

-Once we know what’s causing your elbow pain, we can begin treating the underlying injury or disease.
-Throughout this portion of the process, our goal will be not only to relieve your symptoms – but also to prevent joint damage, reduce inflammation and heal the area from the inside out.
-We will attempt to accomplish all of this without surgery, instead focusing exclusively on minimally-invasive regenerative biologic treatments, such as PRP therapy, bone marrow stem cell therapy, and homeopathic traumeel injections, among others.
+Once we identify what’s causing your elbow pain, we can begin treating the underlying injury or disease.
+Throughout this portion of the process, our goal will be not only to relieve your symptoms – but also to prevent further damage, reduce inflammation and heal the area.
+We will attempt to accomplish all of this without surgery, instead focusing on minimally-invasive orthobiologic treatments.